A Slightly Lifted Convex Relaxation for Nonconvex Quadratic Programming with Ball Constraints: Background on Semidefinite Relaxations

 \section{Background on Semidefinite Relaxations}

-In this section, we recount techniques and constructions from the literature, which we will use for building convex relaxations in Sections \ref{sec:linear}--\ref{sec:balls}.
-We also discuss prior research for relaxations of (\ref{equ:origqp}) specifically.
-Finally, we discuss standard ways to measure the quality of a given relaxation on a particular problem instance, which will be employed in Sections \ref{sec:linear}--\ref{sec:balls}.
+In this section, we recount techniques and constructions from the literature, which we will use for building convex relaxations in Section \ref{sec:newrelax}.
+We also detail prior research on relaxations of (\ref{equ:origqp}) specifically.
+Finally, we discuss standard ways to measure the quality of a given relaxation on a particular problem instance, which will be employed in Sections \ref{sec:newrelax}--\ref{sec:extensions}.

 We caution the reader that we will reuse (or ``overload'') some notation in this section.
-For example, the variable $x$ and dimension $n$ in this section are not strictly speaking the same as defined in the Introduction.
+For example, the variable $x$ and dimension $n$ in this section are not strictly the same as defined in the Introduction.